 The visual representation of your drum set keeps the most important piece in the center of attention – and only the most essential tools (Memory & Status, EZ Mixer, Master Volume, Voices & Layers, Instruments) are arranged around the periphery.

 So to my mind, you can get used to Superior Drummer 2.0 in about 5 minutes and start laying down your first tracks.
 Of course, that won’t make you a master of all the nuanced features, but I’ve found that you can discover those easily and playfully in due time.
-I recommend you look at this tutorial to see how quickly you can get the hang of Superior Drummer 2.0.

 A drum set is an instrument with many parts and lots of sonic nuances.
 So to recreate this in a virtual environment is certainly no small task.
 And Superior Drummer 2.0 has exceeded my expectations in this regard: